Scribner; Reprint edition (Sept. 4 2012)

 This immune system is pretty complex and has developed over millennia of having to fight off the various diseases, and worms and micro-organisms that have threatened to wipe out humanity at various points in history.
 Malaria, cholera, black plague, round worm, tape worm, measles.
 These atrocities killed millions of people, but there were also many who didn’t die.
 And over time, their success left its imprint on their DNA.

 And this is where it gets interesting.
 Enter the discovery of “germ theory” and 20th century hygiene, clean water, antibiotics.
-Bugs and infectious diseases start to disappear; auto-immune diseases start to appear.
+Bugs and infectious diseases start to disappear, which is wonderful news!
+Many lives are saved.
+But then auto-immune diseases start to appear.
 Co-incidence?
 The immune system needs a job.
 Take away its job and what does it do?
 Maybe it doesn’t just sit around and watch t.v.
 Maybe it looks for another job.
 And maybe in the absence of a real job it makes one up.
 It starts to see enemies where there are none.
 Enemies in things like peanuts, or shellfish or say...gluten.
 Auto-immune conditions are essentially the immune system attacking it’s host.

 Speaking of co-incidences, while writing I have Netflix on.
 “House” season 6 episode 8.
 The patient had worms in his liver.
 When he was cured of the worms he started to show symptoms of Crohn’s Disease, which is an auto-immune disease.
 In the story, he’d been raised by an over protective mother who kept his environment sterile.
 His immune system didn’t develop.
 The worms challenged the immune system keeping the Crohn’s at bay.
 The cure?
 In crazy House style, they re-infected him with worms.
 But how crazy is it?